aaronfarrelly/aaronfarrelly/README.md

 ## Hello there 👋

-My name is Aaron Farrelly, I am a third year Computer Science student in Maynooth University, from Ireland.
+My name is Aaron Farrelly, I am a fourth year Computer Science student in Maynooth University, from Ireland.

 ### ▶ About Me ◀
 - 💻 Strong passion for coding and love learning more about Computer Science everyday.